BA, MA, PhD

 - Postdoctoral Researcher, Department of History & Philosophy of Science

-Dr Jessica Hamel-Akré is a social historian of medicine, with a particular interest in appetite, restricted eating, and gender.
+Dr Jessica Hamel-Akré is a literary historian and medical humanities scholar with a particular interest in appetite, restricted eating, and gender.

-Dr Jessica Hamel-Akré is a social historian of medicine.
-Her work considers the parallel medicalization of dietary restraint and dietary illness, the gendering of appetite control, and the emergence of modern philosophies of food abstinence throughout the British long eighteenth century.
+Dr Jessica Hamel-Akré’s work considers the parallels between the rise of diet culture and the medicalization of women’s dietary illness, the gendering of appetite control, and the emergence of modern philosophies of food abstinence throughout the British long eighteenth century.

 Jessica is especially interested in how cooperative medical and religious discussions on women’s eating behaviors promoted polite rational cultures which sought to limit women’s spiritual practices, self-representation, and extinguish folkloric knowledge of the body.
 Moreover, her study of eighteenth-century reading cultures also situates medical writing on appetite control within a network of popular literature, autobiographical and proto-feminist writing.
 Jessica claims that as this period idealized the rational body, it gave way to new moral standards which required women demonstrate a willingness to control their bodies through restrictive eating.